gioui/giouiorg/content/index.md

 ## Webassembly/WebGL

 To run a Gio program in a compatible browser, the `gogio` tool can output a directory ready to serve.
-With the `goxec` tool you don't even need a web server:
+With the `goexec` tool you don't even need a web server:

 	$ go run gioui.org/cmd/gogio -target js gioui.org/example/gophers
 	$ go get github.com/shurcooL/goexec